-Mobile shredding gives the opportunity to watch your paper be securely shredded at your curbside.
-A shred truck equipped with an industrial shredder comes to your location, and the documents are loaded into the shredder.
+Mobile shredding gives the opportunity to watch your paper be shred at your curbside.
+A shred truck with an industrial shredder comes to your location to shred the documents.

-Rather than taking them in or shredding them yourself, mobile comes to you, making it not just a cost-efficient option, but also a convenient one.
+Rather than shredding them yourself, mobile comes to you.
+This makes it a cost-efficient option as well as convenient.

 Watch the video or read the transcript below to learn more about the benefits of mobile shredding and how it stacks up against other shredding options.